Vlacross/Rx-with-hooks-chat/README.md

-Hands on practice with wxjs and hooks.
+Hands on practice with rxjs and hooks.

 Coding along in this simple project guide: https://blog.logrocket.com/rxjs-with-react-hooks-for-state-management/